KnownRock/CCVU/README.md

 Control a computer without any network connection.

 ## Needed usb devices
-A usb hdmi capture card which Is recognized as camera.
+1.A usb hdmi capture card which Is recognized as camera.
-A virtual usb keyboard which can control by serial.
+2.A virtual usb keyboard which can control by serial.

 ## Quick start